-If you waive the QPSA, the Plan Administrator will authorize payment of the Account balance to your designated Beneficiary in a form permitted under the Plan.
-The optional forms of distribution available to your Beneficiaries are extremely varied, and include, but are not limited to, the alternatives discussed below.
-One alternative is a lump sum distribution under which the Trustee will distribute the entire Account balance.
-Certain distributions are eligible for rollover or other special tax benefits.
-If the Beneficiary receives a lump sum distribution or an eligible rollover distribution, the Plan Administrator will provide the Beneficiary a notice of the special tax benefits or rollover options, if any, available for the distribution.
+If you waive the joint and survivor annuity, you may receive your vested Account balance in a form permitted under the Plan.
+The optional forms of distribution available to you are extremely varied and include, but are not limited to, the alternatives discussed below.
+One alternative is a lump sum distribution under which the Trustee will distribute your entire vested Account balance in a single sum payment.
+Certain distributions are eligible for rollover or for other special tax benefits.
+If you receive a lump sum distribution or an eligible rollover distribution, the Plan Administrator will provide you a notice of the special tax benefits or rollover options available for your distribution.
 A second alternative is a periodic installment distribution from the trust over a fixed period of years.
-Under an installment distribution, payments continue until the Account balance is exhausted.
-Furthermore, the Account balance will continue to earn investment income.
+Under an installment distribution, payments continue until your vested Account balance is exhausted.
+Furthermore, your vested Account balance will continue to earn investment income.
+If you have a vested Account balance remaining under the Plan at the time of your death, the Plan will pay the remaining balance to your designated beneficiary.
+A third alternative is a combination of the two preceding alternatives, meaning you may receive part of your vested Account balance in a single sum and the remainder in installment payments.
+Distribution may be in cash or in kind.

-The relative values of optional forms of benefit are equal.
-The value of any distribution your Beneficiary may receive is based solely on the investments purchased with the employer, employee and/or rollover contributions or transfers made to your separate Account under the Plan.
-If funds are left in the Account at the time of the Primary Beneficiary's death (after your death), the Plan will pay the remaining Account balance to the Primary Beneficiary's estate.
+The relative values of your optional forms of benefit are equal.
+The value of any distribution you may receive is based solely on the investments purchased with the employer, employee and/or rollover contributions or transfers made to your separate Account under the Plan.
+Please consult your tax advisor regarding the option that will best suit your specific needs.